tokenika/tokenika.github.io/WarsawBlock.md

 - #### Smart-contracts running amok

   One possible solution preventing smart-contracts getting out of control is to find a way to formally verify their code before they are deployed.
 The problem is that it's very hard in practice.
 Formal verification makes things difficult.
 And as of now, it just reduces the risk but does not fully guarantee the code will run as expected.
 So you can make a lot of effort, but still you need to be able to handle a black swan event.
-Or you're out business.
+Or you're out business model.

   Let's take a look at Ethereum.
 Their website still says: *Build **unstoppable** applications*.
 Right, unstoppable, this is what it says.
 Are they really unstoppable?
 Clearly handling a smart-contract running amok is not considered to be part of their business.